SohamJoshi25/driveconnect/README.md

 - **Real‑time sync**: Optionally monitor Drives for changes to keep the aggregated state fresh.
 - **RESTful API**: A clean, scalable HTTP API for integrations and web/app frontends.
 - **MongoDB powered**: Flexible document‑oriented backend for drive metadata and user data.
+- **Security**: We break your files into small units called as **chunks and store them in your own drives so your data remains with with you.
+And in fact even Google can't access this data inside your drive as this data is only available to our app.The app allows you to have multiple drive account storage while having the abstraction of using a single one.

 ---

 ## ⚙️ Architecture Overview